md(4) — Linux manual page

 RAID10

-RAID10 provides a combination of RAID1 and RAID0, and is
+RAID10 provides a combination of RAID1 and RAID0, and is sometimes

-distributed over multiple drives.
+over multiple drives.

 When configuring a RAID10 array, it is necessary to specify the

-number of replicas of each data block that are required (this
+number of replicas of each data block that are required (this will

 About the RAID10 Layout Examples: